Spaghetti plot: Meteorology

 Within meteorology, spaghetti diagrams are normally drawn from ensemble forecasts.
 A meteorological variable e.g. pressure, temperature, or precipitation amount is drawn on a chart for a number of slightly different model runs from an ensemble.
 The model can then be stepped forward in time and the results compared and be used to gauge the amount of uncertainty in the forecast.
 If there is good agreement and the contours follow a recognizable pattern through the sequence, then the confidence in the forecast can be high.
 Conversely, if the pattern is chaotic, i.e., resembling a plate of spaghetti, then confidence will be low.
 Ensemble members will generally diverge over time and spaghetti plots are a quick way to see when this happens.

 Spaghetti plots can be a more favorable choice compared to the mean-spread ensemble in determining the intensity of a coming cyclone, anticyclone, or upper-level ridge or trough.
 Because ensemble forecasts naturally diverge as the days progress, the projected locations of meteorological features will spread further apart.
 A mean-spread diagram will take a mean of the calculated pressure from each spot on the map as calculated by each permutation in the ensemble, thus effectively smoothing out the projected low and making it appear broader in size but weaker in intensity than the ensemble's permutations had actually indicated.
 It can also depict two features instead of one if the ensemble clustering is around two different solutions.

 Various forecast models within tropical cyclone track forecasting can be plotted on a spaghetti diagram to show confidence in five-day track forecasts.
 When track models diverge late in the forecast period, the plot takes on the shape of a squashed spider, and can be referred to as such in National Hurricane Center discussions.
 Within the field of climatology and paleotempestology, spaghetti plots have been used to correlate ground temperature information derived from boreholes across central and eastern Canada.
 As in other disciplines, spaghetti diagrams can be used to show the motion of objects, such as drifting weather buoys over time.

 Business

 Spaghetti diagrams were first used to track routing through a factory.
 Spaghetti plots are a simple tool to visualize movement and transportation.
-Analyzing flows through systems can determine where time and energy is wasted, and identifies where streamlining would be beneficial.
+Analyzing flows through systems can determine where time and energy are wasted, and identify where streamlining would be beneficial.
 This is true not only with physical travel through a physical place, but also during more abstract processes such as the application of a mortgage loan.